tn5250j/tn5250j/src/readme.txt

 ------------------------------------------------------------------------------
 ****  JDK Version WARNING *****
 I am only going to release versions compiled with JDK 1.4 if you need a 1.3 version please download the sources and compile it or from CVS.
+This will be the last release that fully supports JDK 1.3.
+If you have problems with this please express them on the tn5250j-general mailing list or e-mail privately.
+We need to get ready for the new JDK's and will only support the latest two available jdk releases.
 *******************************

 I truthfully can not remember all that has happened since the last release